AdobeDocs/learn-from-your-peers-events.en/help/events/overview.md

 ---
-title: Experience Makers Learn from your peers
+title: [!DNL Experience Makers Learn from your peers]
-description: Experience Makers Learn from your peers is a global series of virtual customer learning events, focusing on diving deeper into Adobe Experience Cloud solutions.
+description: [!DNL Experience Makers Learn from your peers] is a global series of virtual customer learning events, focusing on diving deeper into [!DNL Adobe Experience Cloud] solutions.
 ---
-# Experience Makers Learn from your peers {#overview}
+# [!DNL Experience Makers Learn from your peers] {#overview}

 <!--- <img alt="Experience Makers Learn from your peers" src="./assets/skill-exchange.png" /> --->